Dovshmi/Markulator/README.md

 * **Clear and concise output:** View the nominal millimeter value, as well as the upper and lower tolerance limits in both millimeters and inches.
 * **Intuitive interface:** Customtkinter widgets provide a visually appealing and easy-to-use experience.

+### Precision:
+The Markulator application is designed to maintain precision in calculations.
+All floating-point calculations are performed with a precision of two decimal places.
+This means that the results displayed, including nominal values and tolerance limits, will show two numbers after the decimal point.
+This level of precision ensures accurate and reliable calculations for your engineering and measurement needs.

+For example:
+- If the nominal value is calculated as 10.567, Markulator will display it as 10.57.
+- Tolerance limits, upper and lower, will also be presented with two decimal places for enhanced clarity and accuracy.

+This commitment to precision is intended to provide users with confidence in the accuracy of the calculated values.

 ### Getting Started

 **Option 1: Set Up with PyInstaller (recommended for advanced users)**